-…and you not understanding how to properly use a vaporizer.
+Today you'll learn how to use a vaporizer.

-And in today’s post, you will exactly learn what those 5 tricks are.
+And in today’s post, you'll exactly learn what these 5 tricks are.

 Using the grind that’s appropriate to your particular heating system is very important if you want proper vapor production.